|

 Reduce time?
 The idea of reduction is

 old.
-Weyl reminds us that “the doctrine of the subjectivity of sense qualities
+Weyl reminds us that “the doctrine of the subjectivity of

 has been intimately connected with the progress of science ever since

-Democritus laid down the principle, ‘Sweet and bitter, cold and warm, as well
+Democritus laid down the principle, ‘Sweet and bitter, cold and

-as the colors, all these things exist but in opinion and not in reality; what
+as the colors, all these things exist but in opinion and not in

-really exist are unchangeable particles, atoms, which move in empty space’ ”
+really exist are unchangeable particles, atoms, which move in empty

 (54).
-In accordance with this view of Democritus, we understand green today as
+In accordance with this view of Democritus, we understand green

-a characteristic frequency of 5.7 x 1014 vibrations per second; freezing, a characteristic
+a characteristic frequency of 5.7 x 1014 vibrations

-energy of 3.7 x 10-14 g cm2/sec2; and a
+energy of 3.7 x 10-14 g cm2/sec2; and

 detectable sound, an air pressure amplitude of 10-3 g/cm sec2